-Authors who initially opted to publish their paper under the subscription model in a hybrid journal may be able to retrospectively pay an article processing charge (APC) to make their paper open access.
-To request retrospective open access for an article that has already been published, please contact the Open Research Support Team at ORSupport@springernature.com with your Article’s title, DOI and Journal name.
+Authors who initially opted to publish their paper under the subscription model in a hybrid or Transformative Journal may be able to retrospectively pay an article processing charge (APC) to make their paper open access.
+To request retrospective open access for an article that has already been published, please complete our retrospective open access order form, by following the link below:

 Springer Nature policies and compliance with funders' open access mandates

 Authors may need to take specific actions to achieve compliance with funder mandates.
-These may include self-archiving, opting into our manuscript deposition service, and/or choosing open access publication if publishing in a hybrid open access journal.
+These may include self-archiving, opting into our manuscript deposition service, and/or choosing open access publication if publishing in a hybrid or Transformative Journal.

 Authors are strongly advised to check their funder's open access requirements, particularly regarding manuscript deposition, embargo periods, and licence mandates.
 To learn more about meeting funder and institutional open access requirements please use the following resources:

 Certain research funders, require that articles are published under a Creative Commons Attribution Licence (CC BY) .
-For further information and guidance on complying with this requirement, including a list of funders with a CC BY requirement, please see here.
+For further information and guidance on OA funding and policy, please see here.